DC-analysis/dclab/docs/sec_av_basins/index.rst

   the output file only contains a subset of the events from the input file, then we call the basin a **mapped basin**.
 These mapped basins allow you to minimize data redundancy for analysis pipelines that produce output files with a subset of the events from the input file.
+To be able to map from the input file to the output file, dclab stores the mapping information as integer indices in dedicated features enumerated ``basinmap0``, ``basinmap1``, etc.
 - **features** defined by a basin: You may define basins and explicitly state the features this basin provides.
 In combination with mapping, you could e.g. realize your own event segmentation pipeline, storing only the